pdincubus/MODX-Revo-Boilerplate/README.md

 * Ace (code editor). <del>A lot better than CodeMirror</del>.
 The new version of CodeMirror is a lot better than the previous one.
 So either of these are decent.
 CodeMirror also has the option for colour schemes for syntax highlighting.
 * Articles.
 This in turn installs a load of extras it needs
-* Big Brother.
-A Google Analytics dashboard widget.
+* <del>Big Brother.
+A Google Analytics dashboard widget.</del> I've started using Google Analytics Dashboard Widget as it seems that BigBrother is broken for the latest MODX releases.
 * FormIt.
 For form sending/validation, etc
 * getRelated.
 Goes and sees if it can find content related to the page you're on.
 Useful in Articles pages.
 * getResourceField.
 Useful for grabbing one bit of data from one single page.
 Kind of get resources, but blinkered.